Neutralising Static in Automotive Plastic Extrusions

 As soon as the plastic leaves the extruder and starts cooling, a static charge develops.
 When the item is cut or sawn to length, swarf is attracted and must be cleaned off prior to further processing.

-4510 or 4800 Ionised Air Nozzles are suited to smaller applications, but either 5000 or 5100 Ionised Air Knives are an efficient solution on a larger scale.
+4510 or 4800 Ionised Air Nozzles are suited to smaller applications, but either 5000 or 5100 Ionised Air Knives are efficient neutralisation and dust removal solutions on a larger scale.

 When a high number of small plastic extrusions collect in a bin, the static charge accumulates.
 This will attract dust and can cause shocks to operators.
 It can even make the products jump out of the bin.